HPC-FAIR/tarql/README.md

 https://rdf-translator.appspot.com/ can convert .nt file into json-ld or any other file formats.

-The online convert needs Input to be selected at N3.
+The online convert needs Input to be selected as N3.
 Automatic recognition may not work.